manoharan-lab/holopy/docs/source/index.rst

   * **From** spheres, clusters of spheres, and arbitrary structures (using :ref:`DDA <dda_tutorial>`)

+* Use Bayesian analysis methods to :ref:`infer <infer_tutorial>` a
+  scattering model that is most consistent with experimental data.

-* Make precise measurements by :ref:`fitting scattering models
+* Make fast, precise measurements to :ref:`fit scattering models
   <fit_tutorial>` (based on the above structures) to experimental
-  data.
+  data, based on an inital guess.

 HoloPy provides a powerful and user-friendly interface to scattering and optical propagation theories.
 It also provides a set of flexible